- The working person’s trading method detailed. Part 1 Why You Should Trade.

 Now that position sizing is out of the way, let’s get to the details of buy points.
 As I stated before, I narrow my list down to the best setups for the week.
 I will place an order or two on the best of the best in my broker(IB).
 The rest of the 20-25 best for the week I will set an alert via IB near where I would consider buying them.
 When I get the alert I check the chart, if it looks like a good buy I place an order.
 I use limit, good until canceled, and after hours as my options.
 I also like to hide my order with the hidden attribute.

 The limit order is the price that the order executes at.
 It is placed at the Bid in the Order Book.
 This is superior to a market order in many ways as a market order just buys at the Ask price.
 This can be problematic.
 Good until canceled simply means the order stays until I cancel it.
 It is not a day only order.
 After hours means it will execute in after hours if my limit is hit.
 I have gotten into some nice trades this way, occasionally you see weird dumps in after hours that one can take advantage of.
 I like to hide my order, this is a preference but I want every advantage I can have against the trading algorithms.
+Keep in mind this can decrease your fill rate.

 Where do I look for an ideal buy point?
 I like to buy at or below a really good support level.
 The ultimate support for me would be a horizontal support level aligning with an up trend line, preferably early in a new trend.
 You often seen manipulation rip through that level briefly and then resume the up trend.
 If you can catch a nice, new trend at a buy level below a superb support you can end up with a very nice trade.
 I generally do not use many indicators, except when setting my buy levels.